Chatham University: Athletics

 Chatham University teams, also known as the Cougars, participate as a member of the NCAA Division III.
 The Cougars are a member of the Presidents' Athletic Conference (PAC).
-Women's sports include basketball, cross country, ice hockey, lacrosse, soccer, softball, swimming & diving, track & field, and volleyball.
-Men's sports include baseball, basketball, cross country, ice hockey, lacrosse, swimming & diving, track & field, and, beginning in fall 2019, soccer.
+Chatham has both Men's and Women's varsity teams in basketball, cross country, ice hockey, lacrosse, soccer, softball, squash, swimming & diving, track & field, volleyball, and Co-ed sideline cheerleading.
 Men's and women's ice hockey play in the United Collegiate Hockey Conference.

 The women's ice hockey team was the first NCAA women's ice hockey team in Pennsylvania.

+Chatham athletics announced in November 2024 that they will be adding a Co-ed competitive cheerleading team for the 2025-2026 season.

 The college mascot was previously Pennsy the Seal.
 The cougar mascot was adopted in 1992 and was named Carson in honor of alumna Rachel Carson in 2011.
+In 2023, 55.6% of students participating in a non-binding referendum held by the student government voted to reinstate Pennsy the Seal as the college mascot.
+The vote did not affect the college mascot.
+In a later April 2025 referendum, 60% of students who participated voted in favor of reinstating Pennsy the Seal.